-The RRG administer the borrowings with the project participants making quarterly contributions equal to the repayment costs of these borrowings.
+The RRG administer the borrowings with the project participants making quarterly contributions equal to the repayment

 The Town guaranteed by way of agreement to its share of the loan liability to the RRG and the WATC.
 The Town's estimated share of the project funding is based on population percentages as derived from the Australian Bureau of Statistics census.
 These are revised yearly over the life of the lending facility.